HZCTony/U-net-with-multiple-classification/README.md

 ### model2.py

-I slightly retified the strucure of U-net and saved it as model2.py .
+I slightly rectified the strucure of U-net and saved it as model2.py .
 What I've done is:

 * set activation = None in every conv2D and add LeakyReLU after every conv2D.
 * conv10 is the last layer for classification. set activation = "softmax" in conv10